John Havlicek

-John Joseph Havlicek (often nicknamed Hondo) (/ˈhævlɪtʃɛk/ HAV-lih-chek; April 8, 1940 – April 25, 2019) was an American professional basketball player who spent his entire career with the Boston Celtics of the National Basketball Association (NBA).
+John Joseph Havlicek (/ˈhævlɪtʃɛk/ HAV-lih-chek; April 8, 1940 – April 25, 2019), often nicknamed Hondo, was an American professional basketball player who spent his entire 16-year career with the Boston Celtics of the National Basketball Association (NBA).
+Havlicek won eight NBA championships — one of three NBA players with an unsurpassed 8–0 record in the NBA Finals series — and was voted the NBA Finals MVP in 1974.

 A swingman, Havlicek played college basketball for the Ohio State Buckeyes from 1959 to 1962, winning an NCAA championship in 1960.
 He was selected by the Celtics in the 1962 NBA draft and played with the team until his retirement in 1978.
 A 13-time NBA All-Star, Havlicek was named to the All-NBA First Team four times and to the All-NBA Second Team seven times.
 He was also named to the NBA All-Defensive First Team on five occasions and to the NBA All-Defensive Second Team three times.
 Havlicek is known for his stamina and his hustle as well as his abilities.

-During his career with the Celtics, Havlicek won eight NBA championships, and he is also one of three NBA players with an unsurpassed 8–0 record in NBA Finals series.
-He is known for stealing the ball to save the game–and the Celtics' playoff hopes–near the end of Game Seven in the 1965 Eastern Conference Finals.
+During his career with the Celtics, he became known for stealing the ball to save the game–and the Celtics' playoff hopes–near the end of game seven in the 1965 Eastern Conference Finals.
 Havlicek served as captain of the Celtics from 1969 to 1978, and was named NBA Finals MVP in 1974.
 Following his retirement, his number 17 jersey was retired by the Celtics.
 Havlicek was inducted into Naismith Memorial Basketball Hall of Fame in 1984.

 Early life

 Havlicek was born in Martins Ferry, Ohio, where his parents ran a general store.
 He was of Czech and Croatian descent, from his father and mother respectively.

 Havlicek was a three-sport athlete at Bridgeport High School in Bridgeport, Ohio, where he was a boyhood friend of Baseball Hall of Famer Phil Niekro.
+During his senior year of high school Havlicek earned All-Ohio honors in all three sports.
+As for his basketball stats, he scored 1,594 career points in 59 games along with averaging 30+ points per game his junior and senior seasons.
+Additionally, he scored a school record 53 points in a 103-101 overtime win over Cadiz as a junior.
+He also played in the Ohio North-South All-Star game with Jerry Lucas.
+As for the other sports he participated in, Havlicek was quarterback and captain of the football team for all four years, and hit .444 and .484 in his junior and senior seasons of baseball.